 Yes, LevelMaster can fabricate stumps to your requirements as well as a custom range of other brackets for buildings.

-LevelMaster does not install or re-stump houses however we will happily refer you to a range of independent house re-stumping business.
+LevelMaster DOES NOT INSTALL or RE-STUMP houses however we will happily refer you to a range of independent house re-stumping contractors who use and recommend LevelMaster.